Last updated 46 days ago

 About the research study:

-The study lasts for 52 weeks, during which the disease symptoms will be evaluated, and changes in the participants' body mass index (BMI) will be measured.
+The study lasts 52 weeks, during which the disease symptoms will be evaluated, and changes in the participants' body mass index (BMI) will be measured.

 Who can participate in this clinical trial